sessionstar/oopsla20-artifact/README.md

 ```bash
 make -C mycalc main.ocaml.exe
 ```
+-->
 ---

+#### A.3 Additional resources

+The [Session* wiki](https://github.com/sessionstar/oopsla20-artifact/wiki/Session*-in-5-minutes) contains additional resources and  explanations on how to write and verify Session* programs.

 #### A.4 Debugging tips
 * If you have problems compiling the examples, try: